Community Champions

 Getting creative to control fruit fly

 Monnapa’s large garden is filled with many types of fruit trees and fruiting vegetables.
-Some trees are completely covered with insect exclusion netting,
+Some trees are completely covered with insect exclusion netting, while only select bunches of fruit have been covered on other trees, and netting draped over hoops protect her taller vegetables.

-Read Monnapa's story here
+Read Monnapa's story here.

 From zero to hero